 Create Vector Mask

 The first option in the drop-down menu, is ‘Create Vector Mask’.
-If you don’t know what masks are yet, see them like this: you have an image, and you cut a hole in a piece of paper.
+If you don’t know what masks are yet, see them like this: you have an image and a piece of paper, in which you cut a hole.
 Then you put the paper with the hole in it over the image, revealing only a part of it.
 The paper is the mask.

 This, in short, is what the Create Vector Mask option does.
 Personally I don’t use this option much, but I know it can be incredibly useful and some people swear by them.